emacsmirror/geiser-gauche/README.md

 ## Installation

-1. Download the package file from TODO and install it using Emacs's built-in package manager by invoking the command
+1. Download the [latest release](https://gitlab.com/emacs-geiser/gauche/uploads/e949564ad09da2093bdd23ba04f4041a/geiser-gauche-0.0.1.tar) and install it using Emacs's built-in package manager by invoking the command
 ```
     M-x package-install-file
 ```